 Count Lev Nikolayevich Tolstoy (1828 – 1910).
 Was an unparalleled writer of universal acclaim author of pivotal novels such as War and Peace and Anna Karenina.
 His works attained the pinnacles of realist fiction.
 The strife’s of the Crimean War imbued in him a strong religious sense that would lead him to reinterpret the teachings of Jesus coalescing in his ideas of non-violent resistance.
 These ideas are epitomised in his work The Kingdom of God is Within You which would go on to greatly influence two of the most towering figures of the 20th century, Mohandas Karamchand Gandhi, and Martin Luther King, Jr.

 Larraín Nesbitt Lawyers, small on fees, big on service.

-Larraín Nesbitt Lawyers is a law firm specialized in taxation, conveyancing, inheritance and litigation.
+Larraín Nesbitt Lawyers is a law firm specialized in taxation, inheritance, conveyancing, and litigation.
 We will be very pleased to discuss your matter with you.
-You can contact us by e-mail at firstname.lastname@example.org, by telephone on (+34) 952 19 22 88 or by completing our contact form.
+You can contact us by e-mail at firstname.lastname@example.org, by telephone on 952 19 22 88 or by completing our contact form to book an appointment.

 Please note the information provided in this article is of general interest only and is not to be construed or intended as substitute for professional legal advice.
 This article may be posted freely in websites or other social media so long as the author is duly credited.
 Plagiarizing, whether in whole or in part, this article without crediting the author may result in criminal prosecution.
+No delusional politician was harmed on writing this article.
 VOV.

-2.018 © Raymundo Larraín Nesbitt.
+2.019 © Raymundo Larraín Nesbitt.
 All rights reserved.